Dating a Therapist: 15 Pros and Cons

 Your therapist partner may be good at helping others, but their objectivity is compromised when it comes to their loved ones.

-A therapist partner would likely refer you to their colleague than treat you, should you need a therapist.
+A therapist partner would likely refer you to their colleague rather than treat you should you need a therapist.
 So, if you are considering dating a therapist, you must be open-minded and outspoken.

 It would help if your communication skills are top-notch when dating a shrink.
-The small and significant issues matter, and you must be ready to discuss them with your therapist partner.
+The small and significant issues matter; you must be ready to discuss them with your therapist partner.

 Therapists can be detail-oriented and expressive.
 As such, they may expect the same level of compliance from you.

-There are some clear pros and cons of being a therapist that directly lead to the pros and cons of dating a psychologist.
+There are some clear pros and cons of being a therapist that directly leads to the pros and cons of dating a psychologist.

 10 pros of dating a therapist